GarySimons/Array_Cardio_1/README.md

 ## Array exercises

-Using various methods to extract data from an array
+Using various methods to extract data from an array.

+Filter, map, sort and reduce.